 Contestants should carefully wash their hands and make sure that their hands do not have any open cuts before preparing foods.
-If cuts are present, the wound should be bandaged and a single use food service glove worn on the hand during all stages of Page 69 of 149
+If cuts are present, the wound should be bandaged and a single use food service glove worn on the hand during all stages of food production.
+Contestants should not be preparing food exhibits for competition within 48 hours of recovering from any illness.
+People experiencing symptoms of vomiting, diarrhea, fever, and/or jaundice should not be allowed to prepare food.